sendgrid/ti.sendgrid/README.md

 # ti.sendgrid

+> This library was a working proof-of-concept.
+The code was recently submitted to Sendgrid, and after some (a lot) of extra coding, it is now Sendgrid's official Titanium Library - Cool!.
+This repo will not be maintained.
+For an up-to-date version please refer to Sendgrid's Github account.

 A Sendgrid CommonJS library for Titanium

 This module provides basic support for sending emails through Sendgrid from you Titanium App.